-STEERTEK NXT High Capacity - Greasing and Lubrication Specifications Component Greasing Interval Grease NLGI Grade Outside Temperature Kingpin Bushings Maximum of 10,000 miles (16,100 Multipurpose 2 Refer to the lubricant manufacturer's Tie Rod Ends km) or 90 days, whichever comes first.
-Threaded Pin Every 3 months Lithium Base 2 specifications for the temperature service limits applicable to your area.
-Front Wheel Bearing 15,000 miles (24,000 km) SAE 80W-90 GL-5 2 Wheel Seal • Hub Cap Comply with Conmet Service Bulletin No. 10009945 (Lubricant Compatibility Listing) Drag Link Refer to the Vehicle Manufacturer
+STEERTEK NXT High Capacity Greasing and Lubrication Specifications Component Greasing Interval Grease NLGI Outside Temperature Kingpin Bushings Maximum of 10,000 miles (16,100 kilometers) or 90 days, whichever comes first.
+Multipurpose Refer to the lubricant manufacturer's specifications Tie Rod Ends Threaded Pin Every 3 months Lithium Base Grade 2 for the temperature service limits applicable to your area.
+Drag Link Refer to the Vehicle Manufacturer

-NOTE: Lubrication greases acceptable for use on the STEERTEK NXT High Capacity system will carry a designation of NLGI #2 EP and rated GC-LB or equivalent.
+NOTE: Lubrication greases acceptable for use on the STEERTEK NXT High Capacity steer axle system will carry a designation of NLGI #2 EP and rated GC-LB or equivalent.

-KINGPIN LUBRICATION
+KINGPIN

-- 1. Place the vehicle on the ground. - 2.
-Prior to greasing the kingpins on the vehicle, the suspension must be in a loaded condition. - 3.
-Clean off all the grease zerks and grease gun tip with a clean shop towel prior to lubrication. - 4.
-Lubricate the kingpins through the grease zerks on the top and bottom of the steering knuckle, see Lubrication Specification Table 7-1.
+LUBRICATION

-5. Force the required lubricant into the upper and lower kingpin grease zerks until new lubricant flows out from the upper kingpin connection and steering knuckle and the thrust bearing purge location, see Figures 7-1 and 7-2.
+- 1. Place the vehicle on the ground and chock the wheels. - 2.
+Set the parking brake. - 3.
+Prior to greasing the kingpins on the vehicle, the suspension must be in a loaded condition. - 4.
+Clean off all the grease zerks and grease gun tip with a clean shop towel prior to lubrication. - 5.
+Lubricate the kingpins through the grease zerks on the top and bottom of the steering knuckle, see Lubrication Specification Table 7-1. - 6.
+Force the required lubricant into the upper and lower kingpin grease zerks until new lubricant flows out from the upper kingpin connection and steering knuckle and the thrust bearing purge location, see Figures 7-1 and 7-2.